jacobobryant/biff/slate/source/index.html.md

 [Deployment](#deployment).

-The project templates are set up for a Unix environment, no Windows support out-of-the-box yet (though I'm assuming that WSL is fine).
+The project templates are set up for a Unix environment, no Windows support out-of-the-box (though I assume WSL is fine).

 # Overview